 Not only do you get the 4Cs of your diamond certified, but each diamond in their Premium and Expert selections also comes with a full light performance analysis for brilliance, fire, and dispersion.

-- Laser inscribed
+- Laser inscribed diamond

 - Money back guarantee

-- Name brand selections
+- Best name brand selections